 |Human Condition-Shane Hall|

-And pushing this “Americana” mélange forward is Hall’s voice, a versatile , resonating baritone, filtering the traces of Muddy Waters, Hank Williams and , it seems, Van Morrison , voices of individual distinction and grit of personality.
+And pushing this “Americana” mélange forward is Hall’s voice, a versatile, resonating baritone, filtering the traces of Muddy Waters, Hank Williams and, it seems, Van Morrison, voices of individual distinction and grit of personality.
 Each had assimilated their influences, wedded them with their own experiences, in turn creating new legacies of sound and soul music.
 Hall does much the same, his voice a harried, gritty plea for relief and love in the opening track.
 A testimonial of a man’s willingness and patience to shoulder his burden and wait for either a lover or Salvation, this is a simple and simple and powerful paean.
-The strumming, galloping guitar of “Shell Life”, stopping and starting with odd emphasis that makes you lean closer to the singer’s entreaties, is clear tale of someone taking stock of his life; between the desire for the pleasure of the moment and the need to maintain one’s integrity, this is the sad tale of a situation where there heartbreak and regret whatever the choice happens to be.
-Human Condition benefits from the spare, uncluttered arrangements, by Hall, and the clear, gimmick free production provided by Kris Towne; the varying moods the songs create, from hill music laments to the bittersweet country-blues cadences of “Rare Form”, the songwriting is plainly and effectively showcased.
+The strumming, galloping guitar of “Shell Life”, stopping and starting with odd emphasis that makes you lean closer to the singer’s entreaties, is a clear tale of someone taking stock of his life; between the desire for the pleasure of the moment and the need to maintain one’s integrity, this is the sad tale of a situation where there is heartbreak and regret whatever the choice happens to be.
+Human Condition benefits from the spare, uncluttered arrangements, by Hall, and the clear, gimmick-free production provided by Kris Towne; the varying moods the songs create, from hill music laments to the bittersweet country-blues cadences of “Rare Form”, the songwriting is plainly and effectively showcased.
 Hall does not undercut his best virtues with the extraneous gesture.

 (originally appeared in the San Diego Troubadour.Used with kind permission).